haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 Also, if not provided with special workshop credentials to use the HADDOCK portal, make sure to register in order to be able to submit jobs.
 Use for this the following registration page: [https://wenmr.science.uu.nl/auth/register/haddock](https://wenmr.science.uu.nl/auth/register/haddock){:target="_blank"}.

-Further we are providing pre-processed PDB files for docking and analysis (but the preprocessing of those files will also be explained in this tutorial).
+Further we are providing pre-processed PDB files for docking and analysis.
 For this _download and unzip the following_ [zip archive](/education/HADDOCK24/HADDOCK24-protein-glycan/HADDOCK2.4-protein-glycan.zip){:target="_blank"}
 _and note the location of the extracted PDB files in your system_.
 Once unzipped, you should find the following files: